Foundations — Part 4

 • Glucose from digested carbohydrate — a meal bolus.

-• Bringing a high glucose level back into target — a correction bolus.
+• Bringing a high glucose level back towards target — a correction bolus.

 • Or both combined.

-This diagram shows why bolus insulin is a timing problem: fast-acting insulin starts slowly, often peaks around ~2 hours after delivery, and can keep lowering glucose for ~4 hours.
+The diagram below shows why bolus insulin is fundamentally a timing problem.
+Fast-acting insulin starts slowly, often peaks around 2 hours after delivery, and can keep lowering glucose for around 4 hours.

-Cartoon action profile of fast-acting insulin: slow onset, peak action around two hours, and tail lasting around four hours.
+Cartoon action profile of fast-acting insulin showing slow onset, peak action around two hours after delivery, and a tail lasting around four hours.

 Matching bolus insulin to meal carbohydrate

-You’ll then be given insulin-to-carbohydrate ratios (carb ratios) for different times of day.
+You will then be given insulin-to-carbohydrate ratios (carb ratios) for different times of day.
+These vary between people and between mealtimes.

 Example carb ratios (where u = units of fast-acting insulin and g = grams of carbohydrate):